Forgot to mention!!

 - Valentine’s Day, Easter, Halloween create a lot of waste from all the individual wrapped candies and unnecessary items.
 Try to be more mindful while still creating a special day!
 Look for candies wrapped in foil and make sure not to liter!
 Get 1 basket and 1 bucket (or pillowcase) to use year after year for the respective holiday.

 Cheers to your journey!
 We are all part of a larger collective.
 Thank you for committing to living better for the planet.

-The above list are ways to become more sustainable through waste management.
+The above list is ways to become more sustainable through waste management.
 They are ways to consume less and produce less waste overall.
 In turn, this also creates fewer emissions from production and less waste in resources.
-Inherently, for example, by eating more plant based we save rainforests which helps to fight CO2 from entering our atmosphere.
+Inherently, for example, by eating more plant-based we save rainforests which help to fight CO2 from entering our atmosphere.

 Our goal is to create zero waste, and 10,000 of us doing that imperfectly makes a far greater impact than 100… 500… even 1,000 people doing it ‘perfectly’.

 I find myself getting more involved in climate-changing organizations, be it volunteering or writing to our reps.
 I am currently involved in 3 different organizations monthly.
 Just another way to stay accountable!